FrontendSolutionsGmbH/ufp-env-handlebars-docker/README.md

 keep in mind that you have to provide the environment variable config manually in this case using normal `export VAR=value` shell functionality

+	WARNING:

+	this particular repository onlu uses the service and test stacks due to the nature of this repo

 # Acknowledgement

 this repository uses a generalization approach for the microservice development, the stack.sh script is used to control